POLLEN SEASON

 Data quality

-The indicator effectively captures the temporal dimension of the environmental issue under observation.
-Its spatial coverage, however, is limited: it is adequate in the North, but only partial in the Centre-South and the major islands.
-All monitoring stations operate in compliance with the technical standards UNI 11108:2004 and UNI CEN/TS 16868:2015, ensuring good spatial and temporal comparability of the data.
-Nonetheless, the use of a non-automated method introduces potential for human error.
+The indicator correctly expresses the temporal aspect of the environmental problem under observation.
+The spatial coverage of the indicator is limited: good in the North, partial in the Center-South and in the major islands.
+All monitoring stations work in compliance with the technical documents UNI 11108: 2004 and UNI CEN/TS 16868: 2015, this allows for good spatial and temporal comparability of the data which however are affected by the use of a non-automated method and subject to human error.

 Undefinable